VictoriaScott-re/Pymaceuticals/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

+Instructions
+This assignment is broken down into the following tasks:

+Prepare the data.

+Generate summary statistics.

+Create bar charts and pie charts.

+Calculate quartiles, find outliers, and create a box plot.

+Create a line plot and a scatter plot.

+Calculate correlation and regression.

+Submit your final analysis.

 resources:

 https://matplotlib.org/stable/gallery/statistics/boxplot.html